-Get a bag of spinach, chuck it into a pan and wilt it.
+Chuck all of your spinach in a pan and wilt it.
 Remove from the heat.
-Place wilted spinach in a sieve, and squeeze out the water.
+Place the wilted spinach in a sieve and squeeze out the water.

-Place into a bowl.
-Add two tablespoons of red pesto, and two and a half tablespoons of mascarpone.
-Season with salt and pepper, and then mush everything together.
+Put the spinach in a bowl.
+Add 2 tablespoons of red pesto, and 2 1⁄2 tablespoons of mascarpone.
+Season with salt and pepper and mush everything together.

-Get your chicken breasts out.
-Take one, and cut a hole in the thicker side of the breast.
-Get your fingers into the hole and prod away until you have made a cavity inside the breast.
+Chicken Time.
+Take each chicken breast and cut a hole in the thicker side of the breast.
+Use your fingers to prod away until you have made a cavity inside the breast.

-Get a pan on the heat.
-Add a drizzle of olive oil, and then add your breasts.
-Cook for 3-4 minutes on each side on a medium heat, so they are nicely browned and caramelized.
+Get a pan on a medium heat.
+Add a drizzle of olive oil and then add your chicken.
+Cook for 3-4 minutes on each side so they are nicely browned and caramelised.

-At this point, get your bulgur wheat on.
-Add the wheat to a pan of boiling water, and crumble in a chicken stock cube for extra flavour.
+Add the bulgur wheat to a pan of boiling water and crumble in a chicken stock cube for extra flavour.

 Serve the breasts on the steaming hot bulgur wheat with some lemon juice squeezed over the top.
 Enjoy!